grauds/clematis.doc/docs/clematis-explained/data-querying/cosmic.md

 ## Cache Tags And Re-fetching

-In Cosmic API layer, get and search queries usually create cache tags, post and delete mutations remove cache tags.
+In the Cosmic API layer, get and search queries usually create cache tags, post and delete mutations remove cache tags.
 This triggers [data re-fetching](https://redux-toolkit.js.org/rtk-query/usage/automated-refetching) for the queries with affected tags.

 For example, when a list of projects is retrieved from the backend as a result of a